 Spiritus Winds is a new wind quintet based in the Seattle area.
 Our name comes from the Latin word spiritus, meaning “breath” or “breathing.”
-Our debut performance will take place on Sunday, January 24, 2016, at the Floyd Norgaard Cultural Center in Stanwood, WA.
+Our debut performance took place on Sunday, January 24, 2016, at the Floyd Norgaard Cultural Center in Stanwood, WA.

 Learn more: danijelamusic.com

 Oboist Yuh-Pey Lin was born and raised in Taiwan.
 She earned her Bachelor of Music in oboe performance with distinction from the Eastman School of Music, a Masters degree from Rice University, and a Doctor of Musical Arts in oboe performance from the University of Washington.
 Her oboe instructors include Richard Killmer, Robert Atherholt, Rebecca Henderson and John DeJarnatt.
 Yuh-Pey won the Ladies Musical Club solo competition in 2003, touring through Eastern Washington and playing a live performance on Classical KING-FM’s Live!
 By George program.
 She was also the first-prize winner in the Capital Area Youth Symphony Association’s concerto competition in Olympia.
 Her summer festival experiences have included the Norfolk Chamber Music Festival, Banff Centre, American Institute of Musical Studies, Round Top Festival Institute and Sarasota Music Festival.
 Yuh-Pey freelances around the Seattle area and has performed with the Northwest Chamber Orchestra, Tacoma Symphony, Bellevue Philharmonic and Chamber Music San Juans.
 She has been the NorthSounds Orchestra director and accompanied the Bellevue Girl Choir.
 She currently teaches music in the Northshore School District and coaches for the Bellevue Youth Symphony Orchestra.